Honda’s Electric Vision – ‘Major, Major Changes’ are on the Horizon

 Honda’s UK branch has stated that there are going to be ‘major, major’ changes on the horizon for their dealer network as their vision focuses towards an electric future.

-Honda’s sights seem to be set on dominating the electric motor industry, starting with the planned launch of a new hybrid vehicle sometime in 2018.
+Honda’s sights seem to be set on dominating the electric motor traders industry, starting with the planned launch of a new hybrid vehicle sometime in 2018.

 Katsushi Inoue, Honda Motor Europe’s president and chief operating officer displayed the brands new vision at this year’s Geneva Motor Show, where he stated that it was Honda’s plan to install electric propulsion systems in two-thirds of their cars sold in Europe by 2025.